York University: Libraries

 The York University library has a number of branches.
 The Scott Library has materials in humanities, social sciences, fine arts, and environmental studies.
 The business library is the Peter F. Bronfman Business Library.

+Partnerships

+Seneca College

+The Keele campus is host to a satellite facility of Seneca College, which is branded as Seneca@York.
+The university has an articulation agreement with Seneca College, enabling graduates of select Seneca programs to be considered for transfer credits at York.
+Additionally, the two institutions offer a joint program in rehabilitation services, where graduates receive a BA or BSc degree from York and a certificate from Seneca College.